eastmountaincode/AutoTrinity/README.md

 - Trimmed FASTQ files.
 - Alignment statistics.
 - Assembled transcriptome in FASTA format. (at `/<input_folder>/trinity_out_dir/trinity_out_dir.Trinity.fasta`)
-- ORF analysis (at /[input_folder/transdecoder_out/])
+- ORF analysis (at `/<input_folder>/transdecoder_out/]`)
 - High-level analytics including ORF counts and BUSCO completion rates.
-- Logs of each step of the pipeline are written to [folder_name]_AutoTrinity.log in the input directory, providing details on the execution status and any errors encountered.
+- Logs of each step of the pipeline are written to `<input_folder>_AutoTrinity.log`, providing details on the execution status and any errors encountered.
 This is also where you will find the high-level analytics.

 ## High-Level Analytics
 After pipeline execution, high-level analytics are generated, which include: